 New Jersey approved the state’s Medicinal Marijuana Program (MMP) in January 2010 with the signing of the Compassionate Use Medical Marijuana Act into law.
 However, the first dispensary or alternative treatment center (ATC) didn’t open until 2012.
-While New Jersey’s MMP was thought of as one of the strictest programs in 2010, it was expanded in 2017 to increase the list of qualifying conditions, thus making it easier to get a medical marijuana card in the state.
+While New Jersey’s MMP was thought of as one of the strictest programs in 2010, it was expanded in 2017 to increase the list of qualifying conditions, thus making it easier to learn how to get a medical marijuana card in NJ.

 In New Jersey, patients must now order ahead from an ATC and pick up their cannabis products at a designated time via curbside collection.
 NJ does not offer delivery options as of this writing.